atodorov/atodorov.github.com/content/_posts/2013-12-06-duplicate-amazon-sqs-messages-cause-multiple-emails.markdown

 and is really annoying to users.
 In this post I will explain why there is no easy way of fixing it.

-{% blockquote Amazon FAQ %}
-Q: Can a deleted message be received again?
+> Q: Can a deleted message be received again?
+>

-Yes, under rare circumstances you might receive a previously deleted message again.
+> Yes, under rare circumstances you might receive a previously deleted message again.
-This can occur in the rare situation in which a DeleteMessage operation doesn't delete all copies of a message because one of the servers in the distributed Amazon SQS system isn't available at the time of the deletion.
-That message copy can then be delivered again.
-You should design your application so that no errors or inconsistencies occur if you receive a deleted message again.
+> This can occur in the rare situation in which a DeleteMessage operation doesn't
+> delete all copies of a message because one of the servers in the distributed
+> Amazon SQS system isn't available at the time of the deletion.
+That message copy
+> can then be delivered again.
+You should design your application so that no errors
-{% endblockquote %}
+> or inconsistencies occur if you receive a deleted message again.
+>
+> Amazon FAQ

 In my case the cron scheduler logs say: